buddypress/buddypress/docs/user/getting-started/frequently-asked-questions.md

 ## Features and Functionality

 **Q: What are BuddyPress components?**
-A: BuddyPress components are modular features that you can enable or disable based on your site's needs.
-These include activity streams, extended profiles, user groups, private messaging, notifications, and more.
+A: BuddyPress components are modular features you can enable or disable based on your site's needs.
+These include activity streams, extended profiles, user groups, private messaging, and notifications.

 **Q: How do I create and manage user groups?**
 A: User groups can be created and managed from the frontend by users with appropriate permissions.
 Administrators can also manage groups from the WordPress admin dashboard under `Groups`.